shibriat/senior-project/README.md

 ![YOLOv8 from Ultralytics](README_MD/yolov8.png)

-We use YOLOv8 from Ultralytics Ltd. to train the provided datasets, validate, test and deploy the
+We use YOLOv8 from Ultralytics Ltd. to train the provided datasets, validate, test and deploy the the Trained Model and saved the model as "best.pt"

 # Deployed Demo Web Application
 To check the site go to https://lprts.onrender.com/